Financial Support Options for 19+ Learners

 Am I Eligible?

-The Welsh Government Learning Grant is an income-assessed grant of up to £1500 for 19+ students that aims to encourage residents of Wales to continue with their education where otherwise this may not be possible.
+The Welsh Government Learning Grant is an income-assessed grant for 19+ students that aims to encourage residents of Wales to continue with their education where otherwise this may not be possible.
 Applications are only available via Student Finance Wales, who have full control over the outcome of your application.
-Click here to apply.

 What Will I Get?